ASKnetCommunity/LEAD/_profiles/Dawa-Edina-Hillary.md

     * Diploma and Certificate in Information Technology"}
 ---

-Dawa Edina Hillary is a second time refugee in Uganda, a South Sudanese citizen, age 35, with diploma in Information Technology holder.

-She was born in Rhino camp refugee Settlement in Uganda, I started her educational journey in Uganda after completing her O - level (Senior four) in 2010 decided to return home to Yei - South Sudan but unfortunately the tribal war started in 2013, so she had no option than to become a refugee again. she joined University in 2015 and graduated in 2018 with Diploma in information Technology.

-**She is the Co-Founder of Community Creativity for Development (CC4D) and working as gender advocate, Finance and Admin in CC4D.
-She worked as IT technician for CTEN Uganda, she also worked ICT instructor for CTEN Uganda, worked M&E assistant (Volunteer) for CTEN Uganda, she also worked as Community girls Teacher for BRAC South Sudan.**

-Her areas of expertise are; Data management, electronic repair and maintenance, Video editing, Web development and basic programming (coding) skills.
+Dawa Edina Hillary is a highly skilled Information Technology professional with extensive experience in data management, electronics repair and maintenance, video editing, web development, and basic programming.
+Holding a diploma in Information Technology, she has demonstrated her expertise through her various roles as an IT technician, ICT instructor, M&E assistant, and community girls teacher.
+With a passion for using technology to drive community development, she is the Co-Founder of Community Creativity for Development (CC4D), where she currently serves as the gender advocate, finance and admin manager.
+Born in Rhino Camp refugee settlement in Uganda and forced to become a refugee once again due to tribal conflict in South Sudan, Dawa's experiences have driven her to become a dedicated advocate for gender equality and empowerment through technology.